Qhax11/GAS_Template-for-SinglePlayer-2D/README.md

 ```

-- ### **2.
-Attributes and Combat Mechanics**
+- ### **Attributes and Combat Mechanics**
 The impact of attributes like Physical Armor, Life Steal, and Critical Damage on gameplay is handled through the UEC_DamageBase class.
 These effects are processed sequentially within the main function, ExecuteWithParams.
-First, CalculateCritical is called to determine if a critical hit occurs and modify the damage accordingly.
-Then, CalculateDamageReduction applies any damage reduction effects, such as armor or resistance.
-Finally, after calculating the total damage dealt, CalculateLifeSteal is called to heal the player based on the amount of damage dealt.

 ```c++
 void UEC_DamageBase::ExecuteWithParams(FExecCalculationParameters Params, FGameplayEffectCustomExecutionOutput& OutExecutionOutput) const